U.S. allows transactions to free sanctioned oil tanker stranded in Indonesia

 The U.S. last week issued sanctions against an international oil smuggling network it said supports Hezbollah and Iran's elite Quds Force, targeting dozens of people, companies and tankers as Washington sought to mount pressure on Tehran.
 The Young Yong was among the vessels sanctioned.

-But the U.S. Office of Foreign Assets Control (OFAC) has since permitted certain transactions necessary to dock and anchor the Young Yong safely and to preserve the safety of the crew, the embassy spokesperson said.
+But the U.S. Office of Foreign Assets Control (OFAC) has since permitted certain transactions necessary to dock and anchor the Young Yong safely and to preserve the safety of the crew, the embassy told Reuters in an email.

-The OFAC has also allowed for emergency repairs at the ship and measures taken to protect the environment, the spokesperson added.
+The OFAC has also allowed for emergency repairs at the ship and measures taken to protect the environment, the mission added.

 Capable of carrying 2 million barrels of crude oil, the stranded tanker is almost full, according to shipping data on Refinitiv Eikon.
 No injuries or leaks have been reported.

-"At this time, the (U.S. government's) highest priority is minimising the environmental and energy impact of this incident," the spokesperson said.
+"At this time, the (U.S. government's) highest priority is minimising the environmental and energy impact of this incident," the embassy said.

 "However, OFAC has not authorized the offloading of cargo."